Your browser does not support iframes.

 Dr. Michael Hayden joined Teva as President of Global R&D and Chief Scientific Officer in 2012.

-Currently, he is Killam Professor of Medical Genetics at the University of British Columbia, and Canada Research Chair in Human Genetics and Molecular Medicine.
-He is also the founder and Director/Senior Scientist of the Centre for Molecular Medicine and Therapeutics at the University of British Columbia.
+He is also currently the Killam Professor of Medical Genetics at the University of British Columbia and Canada Research Chair in Human Genetics and Molecular Medicine.
+He is also the founder and Senior Scientist of the Centre for Molecular Medicine and Therapeutics at the University of British Columbia.